 This is a rather dull finish, but it is incredible at hiding scratches.

 This is the most sought-after finish in the market.
 It offers a mix of convenience, price, and beauty well suited for many people.

 This finish is impressive at hiding damage, but it can become a little challenging to clean.

 Stainless steel naturally produces a tiny sound and amplifies the sound of clattering dishes and silverware.
 For this reason, many high-quality sinks are equipped with sound-deadening pads on the underside of the sink.

 FILL IN THIS FORM TO REQUEST A QUICK QUOTE FROM CHICA

 As we said earlier, there is no perfect sink.
 It is only a matter of preferences.

-Ensure you are aware of all your options before choosing so you can choose what’s best for you.
+Ensure you know all your options before choosing what’s best for you.